Takeaway: While Bonhoeffer is treated by many as a Rorschach test, there actually was a real person that should be dealt with honestly.

 What may be surprising for many is how recent the interest in Bonhoeffer is.
 There is a good chapter by Timothy Larson in Bonhoeffer, Christ and Culture that traces Evangelical reception to Bonhoeffer.
 And Martin Marty’s biography of the book Letters and Papers from Prison has a long section that traces the history of how Bonhoeffer was received as well.

-The Battle for Bonhoeffer is really a book length expansion of the use and misuse of Bonhoeffer that both of the two mentioned book discuss in shorter sections.
-And for the most part is a scathing critique of the misuse while noting some of the better uses.
+The Battle for Bonhoeffer is really a book-length expansion of the use and misuse of Bonhoeffer that both of the two mentioned books discuss in shorter sections.
+And for the most part, Battle for Bonhoeffer is a scathing critique of the misuse while noting some of the better uses.

-Bonhoeffer’s ideas have been controversially appropriated for different movements nearly from the start.
+Bonhoeffer’s ideas have been widely appropriated for different movements from the start.
 John Robinson’s very controversial book Honest to God used Bonhoeffer’s concept of religion-less Christianity.
-But in 1963 when Honest to God was published, Bonhoeffer was not widely known and Bonhoeffer was tainted in conservative circles because of his attachment to Honest to God.
+But in 1963 when Honest to God was published, Bonhoeffer was not widely known, and Bonhoeffer was tainted in conservative circles because of his attachment to Honest to God.

-Haynes carefully walks through how different groups have used (and often misused or distorted) Bonhoeffer for their own purposes.
-This is a brief but helpful reminder that broader context of a person’s life and work is important to rightly understanding and using a person’s ideas.
-My largest take away from Battle for Bonhoeffer is the importance of actually understanding the subject before talking about it.
+Haynes carefully examines how different groups have used (and often misused or distorted) Bonhoeffer for their own purposes.
+This is a brief but helpful reminder that the broader context of a person’s life and work is essential to rightly understanding and using a person’s ideas.
+My most significant takeaway from Battle for Bonhoeffer is the importance of actually understanding the subject before talking about it.

-Battle for Bonhoeffer is subtitled ‘Debating Discipleship in the Age of Trump.’
+Battle for Bonhoeffer is subtitled “Debating Discipleship in the Age of Trump.’
 And there are several sections at the end that deal with current events.
 Part of the context of the critique of Metaxas is how Metaxas used Bonhoeffer as a weapon in his critique of Obama and Metaxas’ support of Trump.
-Haynes is very concerned about how many modern figures on the political left and right keep pointing to Hitler’s Germany as somehow parallel to either Obama or Trump’s America.
+Haynes is very concerned about how many modern figures on the left and right point to Hitler’s Germany as somehow parallel to either Obama’s or Trump’s America.

-However, at the end of Battle for Bonhoeffer, Haynes writes an open letter to Christians that are currently supporting Trump because he believes that while Trump is not Hitler, there are things that can be learned from Bonhoeffer that are relevant to our current political situation.
-He distinguishes between those that reluctantly voted for Trump but are concerned about Trump’s policies today and those that nearly two year after his election continue to fully support Trump.
-(Christianity Today reported on a survey by Lifeway that was released yesterday that said that 52% of all Christian pastors support Trump’s presidential performance, 28% disapprove and 20% are unsure).
+However, at the end of Battle for Bonhoeffer, Haynes writes an open letter to Christians that are currently supporting Trump because he believes that while Trump is not Hitler, things that can be learned from Bonhoeffer are relevant to our current political situation.
+He distinguishes between those that reluctantly voted for Trump but are concerned about Trump’s policies today and those that, nearly two years after his election continue to support Trump fully.
+(Christianity Today reported on a survey by Lifeway that was released yesterday that said that 52% of all Christian pastors support Trump’s presidential performance, 28% disapprove, and 20% are unsure).

-I am not sure many supporters of Trump will pick up a book about the use and misuse of Bonhoeffer, so I doubt that Battle for Bonhoeffer will make much of an impact to Trump’s level of support.
-However, as an individual, this is a screed that I thought was personally useful in reminding me the importance of academic research, the limits of using historical data on understanding current events and the need to honestly inspect how we pick and choose data to make our points.
+I am not sure many supporters of Trump will pick up a book about the use and misuse of Bonhoeffer, so I doubt that Battle for Bonhoeffer will impact Trump’s level of support.
+However, as an individual, this is a screed that I thought was personally useful in reminding me of the importance of academic research, the limits of using historical data to understand current events, and the need to honestly inspect how we pick and choose data to make our points.